omthurman/omthurman/README.md

 ### Hi everyone, my name is Owen Thurman.
 A data analyst @ Waterford Property Company that specializes in analyzing debt markets using machine learning.

-🔭 I’m currently working on
+🔭 I’m currently working on several projects.
+One that is particularly exciting is my work web-scraping financial data and processing it with sophisticated financial models in order to forecast the future of real estate distress in the United States.
+As you can see, the outcome in Phoenix is grim.

       ![image](https://user-images.githubusercontent.com/96508222/213822816-4c151070-9af3-47c1-bcfa-517391ddc679.png)